PockyBum522/windows-setup-assistant/README.md

 Unused for now, this will later allow you to specify an .exe to make a shortcut to that will show up on your desktop.

+# Extensible Configuration - Windows Settings

+* End users can easily add reg files under WindowsSetupAssistant\Resources\Configuration\Registry Files\XYZ\Example Setting.reg

+Can be one level deep only

+If folder name (XYZ above) matches existing header in panel in main window, it will add those reg files as selectable items in that panel

+If no section matches the folder name, a new section will be created

 # Detailed Breakdown of What's Going On in the Batch File Bootstrapper